 Isaac is a second-year historian at Merton.
 While possibly surprising many Oxford history students by considering “Approaches” and “Disciplines” the best modules, it reflects the two questions he finds himself asking over and over: what is possible to know about the past and why would we want to know it?

 Georgia is a second year History student at Christ Church college in Oxford.
 She’ll be editing the Student Voices section along with Luke.
 A fun fact about her: her first childhood crush was on Charles II from Horrible Histories!

 Jade is a second year History student at St Peter’s.
-Editor of Page and Screen, Jade will be bringing you History content that’s a lot more enjoyable than your essay (not that you’d admit it).
+As Opinion editor, Jade will be bringing you History content that’s a lot more enjoyable than your essay (not that you’d admit it).
 A fun fact about her: she has a fear of crumpets.

 Lucy is a third year History student at St Hilda’s.
-She’ll be editing the Module Reviews section of the magazine.
+She’ll be editing the Opinion section of the magazine.
 Her qualifications for this?
 She knows the words to every Horrible Histories song.
 Impressive.

-Rebecca manages the Oxford History Review social media, including our Instagram, Facebook, and website.
+Rebecca manages the Oxford History Review marketing, including our Instagram, Facebook, and website.
 She studies French and Linguistics and is currently on her year abroad.
-Fun fact: no, she is not a Historian.
+Fun fact: she loves castles.